Ethical7919/Discord-Account-Generator/README.md

 [!]
 This was made for education.

 Please use socks4 proxies for nice experiences.
-I recommend to run on Google Cloud Shell.
+I recommend to run on Google Cloud Shell

 [!]
 Please install these modules
     - "pip3 install httpx==0.19.0"